Mahir33/ohmyflix-angular-client/README.md

 ---

 ## Project Overview
-The **myFlix Angular App** allows users to access a movie database with features such as:
+The **ohMyFlix Angular App** allows users to access a movie database with features such as:
 - Viewing a list of movies with details.
 - Exploring information about movie directors and genres.
 - Adding or removing movies to/from their favorites list.
 - Updating their user profile information.

-This application is built using Angular, a robust front-end framework, and integrates with the **myFlix API** backend.
+This application is built using Angular, a robust front-end framework, and integrates with the **ohMyFlix API** backend.

 ---